What Is Preference Optimization Doing, and Why?

+As observed, removing these components leads to decreased performance and/or unstable optimization, indicating that {some components with negative $\mathcal{G}$ remain beneficial and may act as regularizers}.
+This is why $\mathcal{G}$ is \emph{diagnostic} rather than prescriptive: its sign locates endpoint-misaligned components but does not prescribe how to handle them.
+Figure~\ref{fig:ablation b} further supports the distinct roles of weighting ranges in PPO, as in Section~\ref{sec:ppo}.
+Middle-weighted data, though high-rewarding, contribute to stable optimization, and removing them induces instability.
+By contrast, top-weighted data are dispreferred, and removing them limits exploration.
+We reconcile this with the unlearning view in Appendix~\ref{app:coordinate}.

-\textbf{Could fine-grained control yield improvements?} We have identified components within DPO and PPO that exhibit regularization effects, raising the question of whether their careful control would lead to further improvements.
-In Appendix~\ref{app:coordinate}, we introduce two variants: \emph{controlled DPO} (cDPO), initially emphasizing positive learning and gradually shifting to negative learning in DPO, and \emph{controlled PPO} (cPPO), which downweights either the middle or top weighted data in PPO.
-The results are presented in Figures~\ref{fig:ablation c}-\ref{fig:ablation e}.
-We observed many cases with the improved performance after applying these controls, evidenced by comparisons of either the peak performance during training or the final performance.
-This suggests that \emph{PO methods could benefit from fine-grained, component-level controls}.
-Note that in Figure~\ref{fig:ablation c}, negative learning largely dominates the learning dynamics during the later training phase, followed by notable performance degradation in Cases 2 and 3.
+\textbf{Could fine-grained control yield improvements?} We have identified PO components that exhibit regularization effects, raising the question of whether carefully controlling them would further improve performance.
+In Appendix~\ref{app:coordinate}, we introduce two variants: \emph{controlled DPO} (cDPO), initially emphasizing positive learning and gradually shifting to negative learning in DPO, and \emph{controlled PPO} (cPPO), which downweights either middle- or top-weighted data in PPO.
+The results are shown in Figures~\ref{fig:ablation c}-\ref{fig:ablation e}, where many controlled variants achieve improved performance, as evidenced by either higher peak performance during training or better final performance.
+These gains should be interpreted as controlled evidence that PO methods may benefit from fine-grained, component-level control, not as broad benchmark claims, which are out of scope.
+Note that our contribution lies in understanding rather than proposing new advances.
+The variants here serve as controlled evidence that our observations are actionable, not as broad benchmark claims, which are out of scope.

+In Figure~\ref{fig:ablation c}, negative learning largely dominates the later training phase, followed by notable performance degradation in Cases 2 and 3.